eonx-com/easy-monorepo/readme.md

 - [EasyCfhighlander](https://github.com/loyaltycorp/easy-cfhighlander): CLI tool to generate Cfhighlander templates.
 - [EasyDecision](https://github.com/loyaltycorp/easy-decision): Your most complex decisions made the easiest way.
 - [EasyDocker](https://github.com/loyaltycorp/easy-docker): CLI tool to generate Docker files.
+- [EasyEntityChange](https://github.com/loyaltycorp/easy-entity-change): Provides an easy way to hook up logic in your entities lifecycle.
 - [EasyIdentity](https://github.com/loyaltycorp/easy-identity): Tools to handle authentication like a pro.
 - [EasyPipeline](https://github.com/loyaltycorp/easy-pipeline): An easy way to implement the Pipeline Design Pattern in your applications.
 - [EasyRepository](https://github.com/loyaltycorp/easy-repository): An easy way to implement the Repository Design Pattern in your applications.